-Car Parking The proposed place of worship will have an impact on the car parking along Parry Street The use is at its peak intensity only on Sunday mornings, where it is proposed that up to 70 people will attend the site as part of the church service.
-Thursday nights, where it is proposed that up to 12 people will attend the prayer meeting; and during the week only 5 people will attend the site for office purpose comply with the parking requirements with a parking shortfall of 4.29 car bays resulting from the proposed church service on Sunday.
-The applicant has undertaken a parking survey over three weeks on Thursdays and Sundays along Parry Street between 9 April 2017 and 11 May 2017.
-The survey results indicate that there is capacity within the street to accommodate the use.
-The applicant submitted a Parking and Traffic Management to demonstrate how the parking will be managed on the peak Sunday service.
-As part of the Management Plan the Church proposes to employ a team of marshals that direct visitors to parking in and around the church along Parry Street each Sunday.
-Moreover the Place of Worship will operate only from 9:00am to 12:30pm and not the full day.
+Car Parking The proposed place of worship will have an impact on the car parking along Parry Street The applicant submitted a Parking and Traffic Management to demonstrate how the parking will be managed on the peak Sunday service.
+Moreover a survey carried out by the applicant shows there are an average of 32 on-street parking available on Sunday which will be able to cater for overflow parking from the subject site.
+The Place of Worship will operate only from 9:00am to 12:30pm.
 Use The use will have an impact on the quality of life in the area.
 The subject site abuts commercial uses.
 On the southern side of Parry Street, there are residential properties.
 During the week there will be a maximum of 12 people attending the Place of Worship which is like a normal office.
 On Sunday the Place of Worship will operate only from 9:00am to 12:30pm which is not the whole day.
 The mix of residential and non-residential uses is encouraged in the objectives of the draft Local Planning Scheme No. 2.
 Noise The noise from the Place of Worship will have an impact on the surrounding area.
 The Place of Public Worship Sunday service will be at the rear of the building and not in the front which will minimise the impact of noise on the residential properties on the other side of Parry Street.
 A condition is recommended requiring an acoustic report to be prepared prior to the commitment of development and any required measured implemented.
 Anti-social behaviour There can be anti-social behaviour from the churchgoer in the area.
 As stated in the Management Plan the church will not allow any persons to loiter around the building after the service and also the premises will be manned by CCTV.

-Note: Submissions are considered and assessed by issue rather than by individual sub
+Note: Submissions are considered and assessed by issue rather than by individual submitter.